Transcranial Magnetic Stimulation (TMS)

 Having your brain stimulated by a magnetic field may sound scary, but the experience isn’t painful or uncomfortable.
 Some people become more positive and sociable after a course of TMS, a difference you don’t see with antidepressants.
 When used to treat depression, the effects are gradual, and while it can be effective for many individuals, it may not work for everyone.

-Transcranial Magnetic Stimulation (TMS) is typically scheduled once per weekday, with most patients completing about 20–30 sessions in the first course.
-Each visit lasts roughly three to four minutes using the aTMS protocol.
+Transcranial Magnetic Stimulation (TMS) is typically scheduled once every 30 minutes for single day TMS or one to multiple sessions per weekday for standard or accelerated protocols, with most patients completing about 20–30 sessions in the first course.
+Each session lasts roughly three to four minutes using the aTMS protocol.
 You remain fully awake and seated in a comfortable chair, and you can return to work, school, or driving immediately afterward.

 At the start of each session, a clinician positions a small magnetic coil over the left frontal area of your scalp and sets it to your personalized treatment settings.
 The device delivers brief trains of stimulation – about four seconds on, followed by fifteen seconds off – repeating throughout the session.
 You’ll hear a rhythmic clicking and feel a tapping sensation on the scalp; earplugs are provided for comfort, and your clinician stays with you to adjust settings as needed.

-After the initial series (usually ~30 treatments), your provider may taper the schedule based on your response, spacing sessions from weekly to every other week and then monthly or as booster visits.
-For patients who prefer a faster timeline, Accelerated TMS condenses multiple short sessions into fewer days; your clinician can help determine whether this approach is appropriate for you.
+After the initial series (usually ~20 to 30 treatments), your provider may taper the schedule based on your response, or as booster visits.
+For patients who prefer a faster timeline, Single Day or Accelerated TMS condenses multiple short sessions into one or just a few days; your clinician can help determine whether which approach may be appropriate for you.

 Most people find TMS easy to tolerate and find that it has few side effects, the most frequent being a mild headache.
 Even this is uncommon and can be treated with Advil® or Tylenol®.
 Because the device produces a clicking sound, we provide earplugs at every visit for your comfort.